 Recognising Domestic Abuse

-Even though every domestic abuse situation is different, there are common factors that you can be on the look out for to identify domestic abuse.
+Even though every domestic abuse situation is different, there are common factors that you can be on the lookout to identify domestic abuse.

 - They tell you what you can wear.